FAQs

 As a general rule, a higher upfront payment results in lower ongoing monthly payments, and vice versa.
 Regardless of the structure, the total amount payable over the lease term remains virtually the same.

-What is an administration fee?
+Do you charge an administration fee?

 The administration fee, or acceptance/processing fee, covers admin costs like registering the deal, setting up finance and the issuing any documentation.